-The general rule, is that every vehicle should get a tune up at least once every 3 years, or every 30,000 miles.
-However, manufactures sometimes have a more specific time table which they will layout in the vehicle manual.
+The general rule is that every vehicle should get a tune up at least once every 3 years, or every 30,000 miles.
+However, manufactures sometimes have a more specific timetable which will be specified in the vehicle manual.
 So, what exactly gets taken care of in a tuneup?
 Typically, the process begins with replacing the spark plugs.
 It sounds simple, but changing the spark plugs on a vehicle can have a significant impact on many other systems.
-Then, we’ll check several other vital systems of you engine.
+Then, we’ll check several other vital systems of your engine.
 We’ll let you know if and/or when other parts may need to be replaced and how much you can expect to pay.

 Declining fuel efficiency, loss of power, and other symptoms that are diagnosed during a tuneup are often subtle at their onset.
 However, as these problems worsen, they will turn a small leak in your finances into a flowing drain.
 Coming in for regular tuneups won’t just prevent major problems, it will help stop little leaks before they drain all the cash out of your wallet.